 2) China is not anti-mining

 This reason, which should contribute to growth in the BTC price, is also connected with China — specifically, to China’s changing view on mining.
 In November 2019, the National Development and Reform Commission of the PRC decided not to include cryptocurrency mining on its list of undesired activities.
 However, in its April draft, the NDRC originally planned to ban mining.

 This unexpected change may demonstrate the Chinese government’s positive attitude towards cryptocurrency mentioned above.
 By the way, nearly 70% of all bitcoins are mined in China’s Sichuan Province.

 Besides external pressure on the crypto market, internal processes in the field also influence the situation.
-Strong changes periodically occur in cryptocurrency networks, which are reflected in the price.
+Strong changes periodically occur in blockchain networks, which are reflected in the price.

 3) The approaching halving

 Spencer Bogart reminds us about the Bitcoin halving that is expected in May of this year.
 In just three months, the bitcoin price may begin to confidently rise.
-To confirm his prognosis, it is sufficient to remember that, after the last halving, BTC went up 150% in half a year: 09/07/2016 it was at $641, and 31/12/2016 it already reached $961.
+To confirm his prediction, it is sufficient to remember that after the last halving, in 2016, BTC went up 150% in half a year: on 9 July, it cost 641 USD, and on 31 December, it already reached 961 USD.

 4) A developing field

-Bogart connects the final driver of the coin’s perspective growth with the active development of the cryptocurrency field itself.
+Mr Bogart attributes the final growth driver in the long term to the active development of the cryptocurrency field itself.
 And, taking a look at the achievements of just Bitcoin alone in 2019, it’s difficult to argue (data from blockchain.com):

 - Over the course of 2019, 118,614,576 transactions were conducted in the Bitcoin network — more than in any previous year.